priobike/priobike-tracking-service/README.md

 #### Note
 The metric only contains tracks, that did not charge the battery during tracks.
 The ```Track``` attribute ```has_battery_data``` is also false for tracks that did charge during the track.

+## Contributing

+We highly encourage you to open an issue or a pull request.
+You can also use our repository freely with the `MIT` license.

+Every service runs through testing before it is deployed in our release setup.
+Read more in our [PrioBike deployment readme](https://github.com/priobike/.github/blob/main/wiki/deployment.md) to understand how specific branches/tags are deployed.

+## Anything unclear?

+Help us improve this documentation.
+If you have any problems or unclarities, feel free to open an issue.